theshaibu/my_python_projects/README.md

 main.py - a program that generates band name for users.

-Tip-calculator.py - program that calculates the amount of tip a custo,er at a restaurant may give a waiter/waitress.
+Tip-calculator.py - program that calculates the amount of tip a customer at a restaurant may give a waiter/waitress.